 Keep in mind movers are considered low-risk for the transmission of coronavirus.
 Moving crews typically only help one or two customers per day and are able to maintain social distancing during the move.

-Movers are taking a number of steps to mitigate the risk of spreading coronavirus during a move, including some steps recommended by AMSA.
+Yes!
+Movers are open during the coronavirus epidemic.
+Movers are NOT CLOSED!
+Moving companies are taking a number of steps to mitigate the risk of contracting and/or spreading coronavirus during a move, including some steps recommended by AMSA.
 Always ask your mover what steps they are taking to reduce the risk and don’t be afraid to ask questions!

-Some measures professional moving companies are taking to manage the coronavirus risk include:
+Most moving companies are open and here is a list of some measures professional moving companies are taking to manage the coronavirus risk which includes:

 - Greeting customers with alternatives to handshakes